Preparing your mind for birth..?

 No wonder women are terrified of giving birth!
 This plus so much more fuels their fear.

 The problem is that unless you have given birth positively before, these negative stories and images are the ones your mind will ‘go to’ when you are in labour, and this can dramatically affect how your body works.
-There is a lot to this, too much for a blog post – but it is explained a little below.
+These images and birth stories (which are NOT your stories!) will stay in your background awareness and become your autopilot or habitual mindset when you think about your upcoming birth.
+This causes anxiety and worry when pregnant, and can cause issues when you go into labour too.

 - Watch positive births on YouTube (to do the opposite of the above!) – there are tons out there.

-- Read positive birth stories on sites such as ‘Tell me a good birth story’, or sign up to Hypnobirthing Facebook pages to have your news feed full of birth positivity (just like mine 🙂 )
+- Read positive birth stories on sites such as ‘Tell me a good birth story’, or sign up to Hypnobirthing Facebook pages to have your news feed full of birth positivity.

 - Close your ears to negative birth stories – don’t be afraid to stop someone in their tracks by saying ‘I’d love to hear your birth story once I’ve had my baby’ (unless it is super positive).

-- Listen to a hypnobirthing MP3 – even if you are not doing a course.
+- Listen to a hypnobirthing audio – even if you are not doing a course.
 They are just positive guided relaxations.
-You can fall asleep to them, or listen to the positive affirmations while you get ready for work, cook or potter about.
-For a fear-release MP3 click here.
+Get in touch to have a free breathing and positive affirmations audio sent to you 🙂

 - Use visualisation.
-All the top sports stars use this tool.
-There is a ton of evidence around it working (again, more on this here).
+All the top sports psychologists use this tool.

 - Breathing – practise your breathing techniques every day, at random moments such as on a busy train or bus, or when you are feeling wound up by a colleague – as well as before you go to sleep or get out of bed in the morning.

-- Positions for labour – reboot the mind so it knows you don’t have to be on your back!
-Blog post coming soon on this.
-Practise them alone, with breathing, with your partner.
+- Learn about the different positions you can labour and birth in – reboot the mind so it knows you don’t have to be on your back!
+Practise them alone, with breathing techniques, with your partner.

 - Attend a good pregnancy yoga class from as early as possible.